libfuse/sshfs/sshfs.rst

    speculatively reading more to anticipate the next read request.

 -o sync_readdir
-   synchronous readdir.
+   Synchronous readdir.
 This will slow things down, but may be useful in some situations.

 -o workaround=LIST